If you require immediate attention please call 01324 875107

 During the registration process the registrar will enter the case details into the database and the informant will go through a random selection process.
 If selected the case will be sent to the Death Certification Review Service for further review.
 Only one in approximately ten cases are selected for review.
 If the informant is selected, the registration will not be completed there and then and will involve a return visit to the registrar, at a later date, to complete the registration.

 There are two types of review, level one and level two.
+PLEASE NOTE THAT TO PREVENT DELAYS DURING THE CORONAVIRUS OUTBREAK LEVEL TWO REVIEWS HAVE BEEN TEMPORARILY SUSPENDED.
 Level one review is expected to be completed within one full working day.
 Level two is a more in depth review.
 This involves checking with certifying doctor and also checking the relevant medical records, level two is expected to be completed within three working days.
 There is also the possibility of a level one review being escalated to a level two review.
 Once the review has been completed the registrar will contact the family and ask them to return to the registrar to complete the registration.

 Procurator Fiscal cases will not be submitted to the review service.